Pappulab/LASSI/README.md

 LASSI - **LA**ttice **S**imulation Engine For **S**t**i**ckers And Spacers
 ==========================================================================

-LASSI is a versatile simulation engine designed to perform Monte-Carlo (MC) simulations for phase transitions of explicit polymer instantiations of the *Stickers-and-Spacers* formalism.
+LASSI is an engine designed for simulating the phase transitions of polymers with specific anisotropic interactions.
-Furthermore, LASSI is designed, from the ground up, around anisotropic interactions between individual monomers.

 For information about the underlying physics and an applied example, please see this [paper](https://doi.org/10.1371/journal.pcbi.1007028).